hitesh22rana/SoundScripter/README.md

     cd SoundScripter
     ```

-3. Build and run the application
+3. Check the requirements

-    i.
-First build the transcription service

     ```bash
-    docker build -t transcription-service -f backend/Dockerfile.transcription-service .
+    ./check-requirements.sh
     ```

-    ii.
-Now, run the docker-compose file to bind all the services
+4. Build and run the application

     ```bash
-    docker-compose -f docker-compose.yml up
+    ./build.sh
     ```

-4. Now you app is up and running and you can access the app via `http://localhost:3000`.
+5. Now you app is up and running and you can access the app via `http://localhost:3000`.

 ## Contributions